Monday, January 20, 2025

 Harvard Health Publishing suggests that Denial involves the following:

-You can be in denial about something you're not ready to admit or take on, or something that challenges deeply held beliefs.
+In other words, you can be in denial about something that you're not ready to admit or take on; or you can be in denial about something that challenges deeply held beliefs.

 How does denial help us?